Best Games Like Civilization

 This gives the game a constant ‘push and pull’ feeling that makes for exciting and emergent gameplay.

-Much like Civ, the game tries to boil down many of its systems and concepts into more digestible tips that the average player can understand.
+Much like Civ, the game attempts to boil down many of its systems and concepts into more digestible hints that the average player can understand.

 While there are plenty of Warhammer entries that stand out, Gladius inches its way closer to Civ through its dynamic 4X structure.